-Probably one of the most well-known chemiluminescence examples is the reaction of luciferin with ATP in the presence of the enzyme luciferase.
-This is the reaction that occurs within fireflies to produce their light.
-This reaction could be categorized as bioluminescence.
-An adaptation to this reaction was made for use in the laboratory where peroxidase is used in place of luciferase as the catalyzing enzyme.
+Probably one of the most well-known chemiluminescence examples is firefly lucerin.
+Luciferin is a general term for a small molecule that emits light in a reaction with an enzyme.
+In fireflies, the reaction of luciferin with ATP (adenosine triphosphate) in the presence of the enzyme luciferase produces their light.
+This reaction is also categorized as bioluminescence.
+The chemiluminescence reaction is used in research and clinical laboratories as well.
+The light emitted from the reaction is useful as a detection method for the presence of molecules or binding events in assays such as an elisa (enzyme-linked immunosorbent assay).
+For this assay there are secondary molecules that come pre-bound to HRP (horseradish peroxidase) which reacts with a molecule called luminol to produce light.
 Enzyme protectors such as phenols, napthols, aromatic amines, or benzothiazoles are added to the reaction to preserve the enzyme and enhance the light output over several minutes.
 For this reason these molecules are called “enhancers”.

 Another fun example of chemiluminescence can be observed in glow sticks.
 When the stick is cracked it allows the reaction of the substrate cyalume plus a dye with hydrogen peroxide to proceed to produce an excited dye that emits light.
 The reaction has a limited lifetime, and the glow stick will eventually lose its luminescence, but it lasts longer than most chemiluminescence reactions.
 The dye releases light energy at a slower rate than most high-energy intermediates.
 This idea can be transferred to the laboratory to extend the lifetime of chemiluminescent reactions and to increase the time available for imaging.